google/certificate-transparency/README.md

 $ make OPENSSLDIR=<path to openssl> GTESTDIR=<path to gtest> CPPNETLIBDIR=<path to cpp-netlib>
 ```

+If you need to set custom options for your compiler, then you can do this by setting LOCAL_CXXFLAGS.
+You can also customise the C++ compile in cpp/local.mk.

 Once more, use gmake on BSD systems.

 ## Running Unit Tests ##